Nmyhi/cogniCraft/readme.md

 * [ChatGpt](https://openai.com/blog/chatgpt "free text generator AI") was used for some debugging, spell checking and looking up functions like how to assemble a timer and etc.
 * [Youtube tutorial](https://www.youtube.com/watch?v=bznJPt4t_4s&t=1064s&ab_channel=dcode "Tutorial for creating the game memory game logic") was used to have an idea how to create the memory game logic.
-* [Online documentations](https://www.w3schools.com/ "online documentation for html") was used for researching html css and javascript elements, properties, attributes and functions.
+* [Online documentations](https://www.w3schools.com/ "online documentation for html") was used for researching html css and javaScript elements, properties, attributes and functions.
 * [Google](https://www.google.com/ "I think I do not have to introduce google") was used for researching.

 ### Code Used